"Certified Most Accurate" for 4th year in a row!

-WICHITA, Kansas (KSNW) — For the fourth year in a row, WeatheRate has verified KSN’s forecasts as the most accurate in Wichita and our surrounding area.
+WICHITA, Kan.
+(KSNW) — For the fourth year in a row, WeatheRate has verified KSN’s forecasts as the most accurate in Wichita and our surrounding area.

 “The KSN Storm Track 3 weather team works hard every day to ensure the forecasts we put out for Kansans are accurate,” said Chief Meteorologist Lisa Teachman.
 “Ronelle, Erika, Warren and I are determined to be a better forecaster tomorrow than we were today.
 This shows, and we have proof!”